EAHEA Accreditation Standards

-These standards for accreditation of continuing education and training institutions and organizations have been approved by the membership of EAHEA.
-The EAHEA standards are interpreted and, thereby, operationalized through policies and procedures adopted by the Accrediting Commission under the Bylaws and, as such, are to be referenced in conjunction with these standards in the evaluating the accreditability of institutions/organizations.
+These standards for accreditation of all education and training institutions and organizations have been approved by the membership of EAHEA.
+The EAHEA standards are interpreted and, thereby, operationalized through policies and procedures adopted by the Accrediting Commission under the General Service Regulation and, as such, are to be referenced in conjunction with these standards in evaluating the accreditability of institutions/organizations.
 EAHEA standards serve a number of functions, including:

 - The representation of good practice against which education and training institutions and programs can be evaluated and improved.

-- The guidance to evaluation teams in conducting on-site reviews.
+- The guidance to evaluation teams in conducting online/on-site reviews.

-- The basis upon which the Accrediting Commission reviews relevant reports and documentation for an institution / organization’s accreditation status and to promulgate such policies and procedures as they determine necessary for a more focused interpretation.
+- The basis upon which the Accrediting Commission reviews relevant reports and documentation for an institution/organization’s accreditation status and promulgate such policies and procedures as they determine necessary for a more focused interpretation.

 - To enable governmental agencies, employers, participants, and the general public to know the criteria by which an accredited institution or program has been evaluated.